Solid State Survivor: Background

+Music

+According to Matt Mitchell of Paste Magazine, "tapping into the album is like taking a time machine to a mecca of arenas built with dashing, gauzy, glamorous walls of relentlessly crystalline noise."

 "Technopolis" is considered an "interesting contribution" to the development of techno, specifically Detroit techno, as it used the term "techno" in its title, was a tribute to Tokyo as an electronic mecca, and foreshadowed concepts that Juan Atkins and Rick Davis would later have with Cybotron.
+A chiptune arrangement of the album's third track, "Rydeen", would later appear as the main theme of the 1982 Sega arcade game Super Locomotive.

 The album's title song "Solid State Survivor" is a new wave synth rock song.
 The popular anime series Dragon Ball Z later paid homage to the song and the album with the song "Solid State Scouter" as the theme song of the 1990 television special Dragon Ball Z: Bardock – The Father of Goku.
+The album also features a cover of the Beatles song "Day Tripper."

 This was YMO's most successful album in Japan.
 It was the best selling album on the Oricon LP chart for 1980, beating Chiharu Matsuyama's Kishōtenketsu (起承転結) – Godiego's Magic Monkey (西遊記, Saiyūki) was the best seller in 1979.
 In 1980 the album won a Best Album Award (ベスト・アルバム賞, Besuto Arubamu Shō) in the 22nd Japan Record Awards.
 The album went on to sell two million records worldwide.